tderflinger/rotating-artemis-aframe/README.md

 ![Rotating Artemis sculpture](./rotating-sculpture.png)

-This is a demo of using the Aframe framework to display a 3D rotating sculpture in the browser.
+This is a demo of using the [A-frame framework](https://aframe.io) to display a 3D rotating sculpture in the browser.

-It can be viewed in all browsers that Aframe supports.
+It can be viewed in all browsers that A-frame supports.

 Among the VR headsets that can view this demo in 3D is Oculus Go, Oculus Quest, Vive Focus and the Google Daydream.